 - The difference between naturopathic and integrative medicine

 Todd Brinker: And I’m Todd Brinker.

 Erin Brinker: And we are On the Brink, the morning show on KCAA AM 1050, FM 106.5, and FM 102.3.
 So excited to welcome back to the show Dr. JoAnn Yanez.
-She is the executive director of the Association of Accredited Naturopathic Medical Colleges and the chair of the Academic Collaborative for Integrative Health.
+She is the executive director of the Association of Accredited Naturopathic Medical Colleges and the past chair of the Academic Collaborative for Integrative Health.
 She also serves on the Integrative Health Policy Consortium education committee.
 Weaving a passion for illness prevention into her professional life.
 Dr. Yanez’s career has spanned advocacy, academia, patient care, and public health.
 She joins us every month to talk about health and wellness from a naturopathic perspective.
 I’m tongue-tied this morning.
 Dr. Yanez, welcome to the show.

 Dr. JoAnn Yanez: Good morning.
 How are you?